UMAprotocol/UMIPs/umip_add_athlete_performance_tokens.md

 _athlete Name - represents the name (First_Initial.Last_Name) of the player whose statistics are reflected by the APT's price
 sport: the sport the athlete plays
 id: 5-digit unique identifier given to athletes by SportsData and used to query our API
+length: the length of the token contract until expiration (game, season, or career)
 timestamp: returns last record of target day (YYYY-MM-DD)

 # Rationale